gu-eresearch/VIVO/README.md

 ### Developer / Administrator Documentation
 For installation/upgrade documentation for VIVO/Vitro software version 1.5, please see the VIVO Installation and Upgrade Guides located on this page: https://wiki.duraspace.org/display/VIVO/Install+Guide.

-Basic steps for deploying a VIVO 1.5 instance with Griffith's customisations in a linux/unix environment:
+Below are some very basic steps for deploying a VIVO 1.5 instance with Griffith's customisations in a linux/unix environment:
-(assumes working installations of Java, Tomcat 6, ant and git)
+(assumes working installations of Java, Tomcat 6, ant and git).
+The only real difference from building a vanilla VIVO instance from GitHub is that instead you are cloning Griffiths VIVO repository instead of the vanilla VIVO repository.

 1. Create directory for vivo source:  <code>mkdir vivo </code>
-2. Clone the Vitro core repository:  <code>git clone ......
-Vitro</code>
+2. Clone the Vitro core repository:  <code>git clone https://github.com/vivo-project/Vitro.git  Vitro</code>
-3. Clone the Griffith modifications repository: <code>git clone .... vivo</code>
+3. Clone the Griffith modifications repository: <code>git clone https://github.com/gu-eresearch/VIVO.git vivo</code>
-4. <code>cd vivo</code>
+4. Enter the vivo directory: <code>cd vivo</code>
 5. Create symlink to vitro core files: <code>ln -s ../Vitro vitro-core</code>
 6. Modify your deploy.properties file to match your environment (see VIVO documentation for further details on this)
 7. Test a build of your VIVO instance:  <code>ant test</code>